Liberty Island and the Statue of Liberty

 The southern shore of Bedloe’s Island.

-The French were asked to leave the island and in 1796, ownership was transferred to the State of New York.
-By 1807, a number of forts were constructed (or rehabilitated) throughout New York Harbor to protect New York City from invasion.
-On Bedloe’s Island, an eleven-point star-shaped fort initially known as the “Works on Bedloe’s Island,” was constructed.
+The French were asked to leave the island, and in 1796, ownership was transferred to the State of New York.
+By 1807, several forts were constructed (or rehabilitated) throughout New York Harbor to protect New York City from invasion.
+On Bedloe’s Island, an eleven-point star-shaped fort, initially known as the “Works on Bedloe’s Island,” was constructed.
 In 1814, this fort was renamed Fort Wood by New York Governor Daniel D. Tompkins in memory of Eleazer D. Wood, an army hero killed in action at Fort Erie during the War of 1812.

 Castle Clinton Today by the National Park Service